Noahjubril/Hello-world-/README.md

 # Hello-world-
 Projects
-I'm Noah jubril.i love to coding but it's quite confusing,I don't like running away from challenges like this.
+I'm Noah jubril.i love to code but it's quite confusing,I don't like running away from challenges like this.